S. Murty Srinivasula

-Srinivasa Murty Srinivasula is an Indian cell biologist, a professor at the School of Biology at the Indian Institute of Science Education and Research, Thiruvananthapuram (IISER Thiruvananthapuram) in Kerala, India.
+Srinivasa Murty Srinivasula (born 1963) is an Indian cell biologist, a professor at the School of Biology and Director of Indian Institute of Science Education and Research, Thiruvananthapuram in Kerala, India.
 His research field is apoptosis, autophagy and oncology.

 Life and career

-Professor Murty received his B.Sc and M.Sc degrees from the Andhra University and his PhD from the Banaras Hindu University in Varanasi, India.
-He later moved to the Thomas Jefferson University as a research associate and became an instructor at the Sidney Kimmel Cancer Center at Thomas Jefferson University in Philadelphia, United States.
+Professor Murty received his B.Sc and M.Sc degrees from Andhra University and his PhD from the Banaras Hindu University in Varanasi, India.
+He later moved to the Thomas Jefferson University as a research associate and became an instructor at the Sidney Kimmel Cancer Centre at Thomas Jefferson University in Philadelphia, United States.
 During 2003–2012, he was the principal investigator at National Cancer Institute, NIH, Bethesda.
-He was Professor-in-charge (administration) at the IISER Thiruvananthapuram, as well as the member of the IISER TVM Senate.
+He was Professor-in-charge (administration) at the IISER Thiruvananthapuram, as well as a member of the IISER TVM Senate.
 He also served on several institute committees.
-Currently he is Deputy Director of the institute.
+Previously, he served as Deputy Director of institue.
+Currently, he is Director of Indian Institute of Science Education and Research, Thiruvananthapuram in Kerala, India.

 Key awards and distinctions

 Professor Murty has received the following awards: